mauriciosoares/core.js/README.md

 #### `replayEvents(core, previousEvents, { sameSpeed = false })`

 Will replay previousEvents on core. previousEvents could come from `eventRecording.events` or from a database.
 Make sure to initialize modules before for it to have any effect.
-While events are replayed regulare event emits are disabled.
+While events are replayed regular event emits are disabled.
 This avoids duplicated events in case you emit events as a consequence of another event.

 ```js